Privacy

 Zero-Knowledge Proofs in Albus Protocol are generated based on cryptographic circuits, which serve as a blueprint for how the proofs are constructed and verified.

-Circuits and circom
+Circuits and Circom

 Cryptographic circuits function similarly to logical circuits in computing, where they process inputs and produce an output based on predefined logical rules.
 In the context of Zero-Knowledge Proofs, these circuits take user's private data (claims) as private input and a Web3 business's policies (requirements) as public input.
 The circuit then performs a series of logical operations on these inputs, generating a Zero-Knowledge Proof.
 This proof confirms that the user's claim meets the Web3 business's policy without revealing the actual data.